 Thanks to its sheer beauty, and cultural importance — the building is the perfect synthesis of Gaudí’s architectural evolution —, La Sagrada Familia was listed as a UNESCO World Heritage Site in 2005.

-Read our comprehensive Barcelona travel guide for more tips on the top attractions in the city and how to make the most out of your trip.
+Read our comprehensive Barcelona travel guide to discover the top attractions of this beautiful city and how to make the most out of your trip.

 Royal Palace (Palacio Real), Madrid